Zepyhrus/reinforcement-learning/README.md

 # Reinforcement Learning (RL)
-A study environment of reinforcement learning, including any implementation of RL algorithm and papers
+A study env of reinforcement learning, including any implementation of RL algorithm and papers

 # Different types of RL algorithms
 ## Model
-1. Model-free RL: Do not try to understand the environment;
+1. Model-free RL: Do not try to understand the env;
 2. Model-based RL:
-    * Try to understand (model) the environment;
+    * Try to understand (model) the env;
-    * Create a envi (environment) simulator, to simulate all possible actions;
+    * Create a env (environment) simulator, to simulate all possible actions;

 ## Actions
 1. Policy-based: